wd15/wd15.github.com/_posts/2014-06-25-automated-simulation-management.md

 have an
 [IPython notebook demonstrating the use of Sumatra](http://nbviewer.ipython.org/github/wd15/smt-demo/blob/master/demo.ipynb) for a simple parallel problem.
-The notebook shows how to load the records into a Pandas dataframe and then create custom dataframes mixing metadata and simulation output data.
-For Sumatra to remain a healthy open source project, it must reach a critical mass of users.
+The notebook shows how to load the Sumatra records into a Pandas dataframe and then create custom dataframes mixing metadata and simulation output data.
+For Sumatra to remain (or become) a healthy open source project, it must reach a critical mass of users.
 In particular there are
 [many issues on the tracker](https://bitbucket.org/apdavison/sumatra/issues?status=new&status=open) which will only be addressed with more users and contributors.
 I currently use Sumatra for all my simulation management and try to fix